vexim/vexim2/README.md

 After copying the 'vexim' directory, you should find the 'variables.php.example', file in its subdirectory called 'config', copy that file to 'variables.php' and change the following values defined in it:
 * $sqlpass – to the vexim database user's password which you chose while editing 'mysql.sql' in the "Databases and authentication" step.
 * $uid, $gid and $mailroot to the values you have from the "System user" step.
-* If your system uses DES passwords, change '$cryptscheme' to "des".
+* $cryptscheme is set to "sha512", a more specific configuration and other crypt-schemes can be used.

 Other, less interesting options are documented in the comments of that file.
 Feel free to explore them as well.

 ##### Exim configuration:
-**NOTE:** the configuration files supplied here are really old and should be revised.
-You probably should NOT really use them as-is, instead just look at them for inspiration.
-Actually, that file, as it is now, likely will not even work!
+**NOTE:** the configuration files supplied here have been revised.
+You should use them carfully and report problems!

 An example Exim 'configure' file, has been included with this distribution as 'docs/configure'.
 Copy this to the location Exim expects its configuration file to be on your installation.
 You will also need to copy docs/vexim* to /usr/local/etc/exim/.
 The following lines are important and will have to be edited if you are using this configure, or copied to your own configure file: